robman/FRESH-model/README.md

 A benchmark suite for testing recursive self-integration in LLMs under high-salience contradiction.
 It uses a structured triad of metaphors (e.g. *mirror*, *river*, *stone*) to induce recursive tension, and evaluates whether the model can metabolize that tension into a coherent identity without collapsing.

 ##### [`fcct/01/`](benchmarks/fcct/01/README.md)
-The first official FCCT benchmark run.
-Includes:
+The FCCT benchmark which includes:

 - `README.md`: Full lab report - methodology, results, typology, and interpretive findings.
 - `evaluations.md`: All evaluator scores and justifications across nine model responses.